 The most efficient way to register for school closing notifications is to visit our website www.uc.k12.in.us and register with Powerschool to receive calls/emails/texts.
 You may visit the website which will list school closings as soon as the announcements are made.
-The following radio stations will be used to notify students of school cancellations or delays: WKBV-AM and WRIA-FM Richmond, WHON-AM/FM and WCNB-AM/FM Connersville.
+The following radio stations will be used to notify students of school cancellations or delays: WLW 700-AM Cincinnati, and WHON-AM/FM , WQLK (KICKS 96), WCBM-AM/FM Richmond.
+The following television stations will be used to notify students of school cancellations and delays: Cincinnati Channel 5 WLWT, Channel 9 WCPO, Channel 12 WKRC, Channel 19 FOX, Channel 64 WSTR, and also Dayton Channel 2 WDTN, Channel 22 ABC, and Channel 45 WRGT.